pokohroh/ros-portfolio/Tutorials Completed/8) Creating a ROS msg and srv.md

 # ROS Tutorial: Creating a ROS msg and srv

-# Objective
+## Objective
 - Covers how to create aand build msg and srv files.
 - Utilizing `rosmsg`, `rossrv`, `roscp`

-# Hardware Required
-- None

-# Software Required
-- Ubuntu 18.04
-- ROS Melodic
-- Terminal
-- Properly built and sourced catkin workspace

-# 1. Introduction to msg and srv
+1. Introduction to msg and srv
 - `msg`: msg files are simple text files that describe the fields of a ROS message.
 They are used to generate source code for messages in different languages.

 - `srv`: an srv file describes a service.
 It is composed of two parts: a request and a response.